AUGUST 16, SATURDAY, Meet 9:45 a.m.

 Well-behaved, properly supervised children age 10 and over welcome.

 After the canoe and kayak trip we are going to a nearby restaurant for an optional dinner.
-If you would like to wear dry clothes for the drive home or to go to dinner, please bring a change of clothes to be kept in the car.
+If you would like to wear dry clothes for the drive home or to go to dinner, please bring a change of clothes to be kept in the car while we are paddling.
 The outfitter has changing rooms.
 There is a shower you can use in one of the changing rooms.

 Please do not just show up for this outing without making advance reservations!
-Please meet 8:45 a.m. at the Jack’s at Exit 284 off of I-65 North of Birmingham.
+Please meet 8:45 a.m. at the Hayden/Corner Park and Ride at Exit 284 off of I-65 North of Birmingham.
 We plan to depart from there at 9:00 a.m.
 For more essential information about this trip, please see Note for Kayak and Canoe Trips below.

 Information and Trip Leader: If you have questions or would like additional information about this trip, please email Dan Frederick, southeasternoutings@gmail.com or phone 205/631-4680.